norMNfan/Reddit-Bot-Classifier/README.md

 # Reddit-Bot-Classifier

-This is the code I used for my Reddit Bot Classifer report.
+This project classifies accounts on Reddit as bots or regular users.

+I originally created this project for an independent study project during my last semester of University but since then have adapted it to be used by others.

+There are two main files used in this project:

+### user_scraper.py

+This file is used to scrape user data from reddit and insert it into mongo db.

 ### classifier.py

-This file does all of the Reddit user classification and also has functions to create all of the visualization found in my report.
+This file performs all of the classification algorithms and creates all of the visualizations for the data.

-### user_scraper.py

-This file scrape data from Reddit and inserts it into a mongdo db.
-To use this code you must have set up a mongo db in your local environment.
+## How to use this project